ayushshahnsk/Calcify/README.md

   - **⌫**: Deletes the last character from the input.
 - **Keyboard Support**: Allows calculations directly via the keyboard for improved accessibility and ease of use.
 - **Responsive Design**: The calculator is styled to adapt well across devices.

+## License

+This project is licensed under the Apache License 2.0.
+You are free to use, modify, and distribute this project under the terms of this license.

+- **Apache License 2.0**: See the [LICENSE.txt] file for details.

+Copyright (c) 2024 Calcify